codeenigma/ce-vm/README.md

-# Project virtual machines for local Drupal development
+# Project virtual machines for local web development

 Spins up a dev environment using Ansible - ala [DrupalVM](https://www.drupalvm.com).
 It will fire two VMs, an "app" server with nginx/php and a "db" server for the database.